Skip to content

 This page documents FlashQL's current SQL surface as it exists in the codebase today.

-It is intentionally written as a usage reference, not as a speculative wishlist.
-Where support is partial or runtime-specific, that is stated plainly.
+It is intentionally written as a usage reference.
+Also, where support is partial or runtime-specific, that is stated plainly.

 FlashQL is strongest today in the application-facing query layer: